confluentinc/event-streaming-patterns/docs/event-processing/event-splitter.md

 ---
 seo:
   title: Event Splitter
-  description: Split a single stream of events into multiple other streams so that they can be processed in a different ways
+  description: Split an event into multiple events so that they can be processed in a different ways
 ---

 # Event Splitter